Giphy/giphy-ios-sdk/Docs.md

 The SDK is currently exclusively available through Cocoapods, but we still use Github for releases, issue / feature tracking, and more.

-Head over to our [example repo](https://github.com/Giphy/giphy-ios-sdk-ui-example) to:
+Here you can:
+- View the most up-to-date documentation.
+The documentation on the developer portal may not always reflect the latest release.
 - Run the example app to see the GIPHY SDK in action with all of its configurations.
 It is necessary to run `pod install` before building the example app.
-- View the most up-to-date documentation.
-The documentation on the developer portal may not always reflect the latest release.
 - Open [issues or feature requests](https://github.com/Giphy/giphy-ios-sdk-ui-example/issues)
 - View [releases](https://github.com/Giphy/giphy-ios-sdk-ui-example/releases)